rippedpiracy/site/docs/Utilities/misc.md

 [**Process Hacker**](https://github.com/processhacker/processhacker) - Helps monitor system resources, debug software and detect Malware (Advanced version of Task Manager).

+[**AutoRuns**](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) - See what programs are configured to startup automatically when your system boots and you login.

 [**CompactGUI**](https://github.com/ImminentFate/CompactGUI) & [**Compactor**](https://github.com/Freaky/Compactor) - Transparently compresses games, programs and other folders with virtually no performance loss.

 [**SpaceSniffer**](http://www.uderzo.it/main_products/space_sniffer/) - See exactly what's taking up space on your drives.